echo17666/CoinbaseTradeTracker/README.md

 # CoinbaseTradeTracker
-A tade tracker using coinbase advanced api
+A trade tracker using coinbase advanced api